 Students should refer to the Assessment Procedure http://policy.usq.edu.au/documents.php?id=14749PL (point 4.2.4)

 Requirements for student to be awarded a passing grade in the course:

-To be assured of receiving a passing grade students must attend and participate in the mandatory residential school achieve a mark of 1 out of 1 for both the Workplace Health and Safety Report and the Residential School/Lab Participation assessment items, and obtain at least 50% of the total weighted marks available for the course.
+To be assured of receiving a passing grade students must attend and participate in the mandatory residential school achieve at least 50% of available marks for the Workplace Health and Safety Report and at least 80% of available marks for the Residential School/Lab Participation assessment item, and obtain at least 50% of the total weighted marks available for the course.

 Method used to combine assessment results to attain final grade:

 As P is the only passing grade available for this course, all students who are qualified for a passing grade, under the requirements in 4 above, will be given a grade of P. Other students will be given either a Failing grade or an Incomplete grade.

 Examination period when Deferred/Supplementary examinations will be held:

 Deferred and Supplementary examinations will be held in accordance with the Assessment Procedure https://policy.usq.edu.au/documents/14749PL.

 University Student Policies: